hellmarbecker/blog/_posts/2023-06-27-new-in-druid-26-data-provenance-tracking-with-kafka-metadata-automatically.markdown

 In Druid, create a Kafka connection.
 In my lab, I am using Confluent Cloud so I have to encode the credentials in the consumer properties as described [in another of my blog posts](https://blog.hellmar-becker.de/2021/10/19/reading-avro-streams-from-confluent-cloud-into-druid/).
 (If you are using a local, unsecured Kafka service, it is sufficient to enter the bootstrap server and Kafka topic.)

-Note how the preview looks different from previous druid versions:
+Note how the preview looks different from previous Druid versions:

 ![Kafka topic preview with metadata](/assets/2023-06-27-01-preview.jpg)